odoo/owl/doc/reference/component.md

 This method is not called on the initial render.
 It is useful to interact with the DOM (for example, through an external library) whenever the component was patched.
-Note that this hook will not be called if the compoent is not in the DOM.
+Note that this hook will not be called if the component is not in the DOM.

 Updating the component state in this hook is possible, but not encouraged.